amisha1816/Semester-Capstone-Project/README.md

       -  and after it disappears off the screen 🦋 AS

  - Code inventory:
-      - Will need feature where we can select seeds that we can use to plant AM❗❗
+      - Will need feature where we can select seeds that we can use to plant AM 🌷
       - Will need to be able to pick other tools and use 🦋 AS

 _Week 6 (May 28 - Jun 3)_ →  Inventory + Farmers Market